Articles of the Association of

 The financial year runs from the first of January to the thirty-first of December, inclusively.

-THE DISSOLUTION OF THE ASSOCIATION
+THE TERMINATION OF THE ASSOCIATION

 AMENDMENTS TO THESE ARTICLES